 The church was built in the 11th century AD – reputedly by St John the Hermit (Agios Ioannis Xenos in Greek).
 The stones used to build the church are believed to be from the beach.

-It is one of the most gorgeous churches I have ever seen.
+It is one of the most gorgeous churches I have ever seen, and one of the most beautiful churches in Crete.
 It’s built in the Byzantine style, cruciform in shape, with a central dome.
 The interior is simple and captivating, with some of the walls and ceilings covered in faded frescoes.

 See Also: 32 Of The Most Beautiful Churches In Europe